-We expect education spending of \$2.3 million in fiscal 2013.
-The increase over the prior year is primarily due to the expansion of our Be Fraud Aware television, radio and print media campaign.
-In fiscal 2014, education spending will remain at \$2.3 million with the continuation of the Be Fraud Aware campaign.
+Education spending was \$2.2 million in fiscal 2013.
+The increase over the prior year was to implement year two of a planned three-year Be Fraud Aware investor education campaign aimed at protecting BC investors province-wide from investment fraud.
+In fiscal 2014, education spending will increase slightly to \$2.3 million with the continuation of the campaign.
 For fiscals 2015 and 2016 we project education spending of \$1.7 million and \$1.0 million respectively.